 All types of dementia present themselves in different ways, so understanding the symptoms associated with somebody’s dementia can assist greatly when supporting them.
 It’s essential that training is kept up-to-date, is retained, and is implemented in practice on a daily basis in ways that are sympathetic and which respect the individuality of the individual being supported.

 We’re very aware that education systems that are purely based on e-learning are ineffective so we have developed a complete development and training model that involves guided learning in placements, group discussions and the chance to teach other people so that learning can become an integrated element of everyday practice.

 For the past 12 years, we’ve created an entire career pathway that allows our valued care staff teams to hone their skills and develop their knowledge.
-Each management team member has undergone advanced training in dementia care, and has the necessary skills to ensure that our customers all achieve the highest possible quality of life.
+Each management team member has undergone advanced training, and has the necessary skills to ensure that our customers all achieve the highest possible quality of life.
 Every carer that visits our customers has already started their journey in dementia training, with every team having its own qualified and assigned Dementia Lead with the necessary resources and skills to lead a whole team in achieving outstanding results.

 Our Gloucester team have a huge wealth of experience which we have shared with other care organisations and unpaid family carers to help improve the standard of dementia care across the whole county.
 If you have a diagnosis of dementia, or are supporting someone who does, and would like to know more about how we could work together with you, one of our dementia care team will be very happy to speak to you.